sqitchers/homebrew-sqitch/README.md

 Furthermore, the Sqitch Vertica build optionally requires the Homebrew `libiodbc` package to build the ODBC driver.
-If you have your own build of iODBC or unixODBC that you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.
+If you have your own build of iODBC or unixODBC that you'd rather use, pass `--without-libiodbc` to prevent Homebrew from installing it.

 ### `--with-exasol-support`